thao-ng11/fastfit/diaries/nate.md

 Added the Calendar for the workout plan so it saves a specific workout for the person!
 Its getting close to being done which is great.
 Hopefully next week I can finish up creating my unit test and start adding AUTH stuff to my frotend.

 9/12
+Got the CSS and design of my microservices looking a lot better!
+Functionality is 95% of the way there!